Sub-nm range momentum-dependent exciton transfer from a 2D semiconductor to graphene

-In conclusion, we demonstrate that the low temperature dynamics (typically $T\leq16~\rm K$) of the lower lying, bright excitons in MoSe$_2/N$-layer graphene is largely independent on $N$ and determined by sub-nm range picosecond non-radiative transfer processes to graphene.
-In contrast, the photoluminescence quenching factor increases appreciably in the small $N$ limit before saturating for $N \gtrsim 3$.
-A slower exciton dynamics typical from a bare MoSe$2$ monolayer is recovered for separations in excess of $1~\rm {nm}$ between MoSe$_2$ and a graphene monolayer.
-Together, these results establish that F\"orster-type resonant energy transfer is inefficient for bright excitons at low temperatures, as the center of mass momentum of these excitons is very close to zero, but may contribute significantly to the transfer of hot, finite momentum excitons.
-This hypothesis is supported by the increase of the quenching factor with $N$ and supported by an electrodynamical model.
-Altogether, charge tunelling phenomena are chiefly responsible for the luminescence quenching and accelerated decay of bright excitons, whereas hot excitons likely experience an additional decay channel arising from F\"orster-type energy transfer.
+\textbf{Conclusion and outlook --} The low temperature (typically $T\leq16~\mathrm K$) relaxation of the lower lying, bright excitons in MoSe$_2/N$-layer graphene is largely independent on $N$ and determined by sub-nm range picosecond charge tunneling to graphene.
+Slower exciton dynamics, typical from a bare MoSe$_2$ monolayer, are recovered for separations in excess of one atomic layer between MoSe$_2$ and graphene.
+These results demonstrate that F\"orster-type resonant energy transfer is inefficient for cold, bright excitons at low temperatures, as the center of mass momentum of these excitons is vanishingly small, but may contribute significantly to the transfer of hot, finite momentum excitons.
+This hypothesis is supported by the increase of the PL quenching factor with $N$, in agreement with an electrodynamical model.

-Exciton dynamics is known to be complex in bare MoSe$_2$ due to a subtle interplay between bright exciton formation and recombination kinetics as well as a sizeable contribution from trions and, more broadly spatial heterogeneities in the dielectric and electrostatic landscape.
-This situation leads to challenging assignments of the rise and decay times in TRPL traces of MoSe$_2$.
-In contrast, we observe a particularly robust and reproducible bright exciton photoluminescence dynamics in MoSe$_2/N$LG, nearly independent of the subtleties of the exciton dynamics in the reference, with a sub-ps rise time and a decay time in the range 2.0 - 2.5~ps.
+Exciton dynamics are known to be complex in bare TMD monolayers due to a subtle interplay between bright exciton formation and recombination kinetics, as well as a sizeable contribution from trions and, more broadly, spatial heterogeneities in the dielectric and electrostatic landscape.
+This situation leads to challenging assignments of photoluminescence rise and decay times~\cite{Robert2016,Lorchat2020,Venanzi2024}.
+In contrast, we observe particularly robust and reproducible bright exciton photoluminescence dynamics in TMD/graphene, with a sub-ps rise time and a decay time in the range $2.0 - 2.5\:\mathrm {ps}$, that are largely independent of the subtleties that affect exciton dynamics in the TMD reference.

-Our work invites further experimental and theoretical investigations of charge tunneling phenomena in optically excited TMD/Graphene heterostructures and of the impact of charge and energy transfer on other excitonic species such as spin- or momentum-dark excitons, as well as interlayer excitons, including when the latter are trapped in a moiré superpotential.
+Our work invites further experimental and theoretical investigations of charge tunneling and energy transfer involving other excitonic species such as spin- or momentum-dark excitons, interlayer excitons, including moiré-trapped or -hybridized excitons, and more broadly in proximitized van der Waals materials~\cite{Wang2018,Wilson2021,Zutic2019}.